 Currently we serve the Finger Lakes, Rochester and Southern-Tier Regions.

-- animal-related items: gift cards to pet stores, Iams cat and dog food, rabbit food pellets, bedding, old towels, pine shavings, horse mats, kitty litter, feeding/water bowls & bottles, paper towels, fresh or slightly wilted fruits and vegetables, plain cereal (e.g. Kix, Chex, Cheerios, etc.) Nature Valley hard granola bars (honey), plain graham crackers, raisins, cranberries, canned cat and dog food, Dog/Cat/Bird/Bunny toys, outdoor gloves, workboots, carhart coats/jackets, outdoor buckets/food bowls, animal igloos/huts, bales of straw and hay
+animal related: gift cards to pet stores & Country Max, IAMS cat and dog food, rabbit food pellets, bedding, old towels, pine shavings, horse mats, kitty litter, feeding/water bowls & bottles, paper towels, fresh or slightly wilted fruits and vegetables, plain cereal (ie:, Kix, Chex, Cheerios, etc.), Nature Valley hard granola bars (honey), plain graham crackers, raisins, cranberries, canned cat and dog food, cat litter, Dog/Cat/Bird/Bunny Toys, outdoor gloves, work boots, Carhartt coats/jackets, outdoor buckets/food bowls, animal igloos/huts, bales of clean hay and straw

-- monetary donations for veterinary care, emergency funding and program activities
+monetary donations are also gratefully accepted for veterinary care, emergency funding and program activities.

 - Board members interested in sharing skills and expertise in achieving our mission.

-- Student interns and volunteers in areas of human services/social work, psychology, marketing, public relations, music therapy, art therapy, pet therapy, speech therapy, occupational and physical therapy, and fundraising.
+- Student interns and volunteers in the area of human services/social work, psychology, marketing, public relations, music therapy, art therapy, pet therapy, speech therapy, occupational and physical therapy, and fundraising.

-- Volunteers to plan and implement special events.
+- Volunteers appreciated for assistance with planning and implementing special events.

-- Volunteers to share their skills with day-program members, either in occasional classes (such as woodworking, computers, cooking, horticulture, animals, jewelry making, scrapbooking, cake decorating, etc.); or in regular mentoring assistance with community outings and classroom activities.
+- We are also seeking volunteers who are interested in sharing their skills with day program members either in occasional classes (such as woodworking, computers, cooking, horticulture, animals, jewelry making, scrapbooking, cake decorating, etc.) or in regular mentoring assistance with community outings and classroom activities.